Mediation FAQ

 How should I prepare for mediation?

-You should talk strategy and facts with your attorney or representation.
+You should talk strategy and facts with your attorney or representative.
 You should compile documents and evidence.
 Any preparation you would do for a trial is what you should do here, including discussing your definition of success for your case.

 Who should attend the mediation session?